spryker/spryker-docs/docs/scos/dev/migration-and-integration/202005.0/module-migration-guides/migration-guide-form.md

 title: Migration Guide - Form
 description: Use the guide to perform the Form part of the Silex Migration Effort.
 originalLink: https://documentation.spryker.com/v5/docs/migration-guide-form
+originalArticleId: 2383be68-2c7d-48ef-8ffc-d9b5dcaee422
 redirect_from:
   - /v5/docs/migration-guide-form
   - /v5/docs/en/migration-guide-form
 ---

 :::(Error)
-This migration guide is a part of the [Silex migration effort](https://documentation.spryker.com/docs/en/silex-replacement).
+This migration guide is a part of the [Silex migration effort](/docs/scos/dev/migration-and-integration/202005.0/migration-concepts/silex-replacement/silex-replacement.html).
 :::
 To upgrade the module, do the following: